NimmLor/cdk-self-destruct/API.md

 - *Type:* boolean

-Whether the resource's removal policy should be set to DESTROY.q.
+Whether the resource's removal policy should be set to DESTROY.

 ---